Dhakkshin/sem2_C/structs/structs.md

 }
 ```

-2. Create a struct for a person with a name, height, marks(6) and age.
+2. Create a struct for a person with a name, height, marks(6), avg marks and age.
 Get input for 3 persons
-  - intitalise
-  - get input
-  - print values, average marks for each person.

 - Method 1
 ```c
 #include <stdio.h>